wavefrontHQ/wavefront-sdk-go/README.md

         DistributionPort: 40000, // set this (typically 40000) to send distributions TracingPort : 50000,     // set this to send tracing spans

-        FlushIntervalSeconds: 1 // flush the buffer periodically, defaults to 1 second.
+        FlushIntervalSeconds: 10 // flush the buffer periodically, defaults to 5 seconds.
     }

     sender, err := wavefront.NewProxySender(proxyCfg)